-The foundry was set up in October 1900 by Ichharam Suryaram Desai and Maganlal Thakordas Modi to manufacture types for the Gujarati Printing Press, and which went on to cut Marathi, Gujarati, Urdu, Sindhi, Kannada and Gurmukhi along with pioneering Italic types in both Devanagari and Gujarati scripts.
+The foundry was set up in October 1900 by Ichharam Suryaram Desai and Maganlal Thakordas Modi to manufacture types for the Gujarati Printing Press, and it went on to cut Marathi, Gujarati, Urdu, Sindhi, Kannada and Gurmukhi along with pioneering Italic types in both Devanagari and Gujarati scripts.

 This 20-page specimen consists of Gujarati display and text styles in a range of sizes from 72 pt to 9 pt, and uses both the Imperial system and the American Point system for measuring sizes for their new styles.

 The text used to showcase the designs isn’t random, and in fact illustrates fragments of the history of the foundry and the state of type-making in India – serving to educate the printers of India so that the industry could grow further.
-Translating from the type samples, it reads: ‘In our book of type specimens we give useful information to the printer concerning the art of printing, and do not fill up paragraphs in paper with useless information’.
+Translating from the type samples, it reads:

 The date of the specimen is unknown, however from the text we can place it around 1928-30.
 In June 1901, the foundry started making plates to create type in a space of about 30 square feet in Panjarapol's Gaiwadi at Girgaum.
 Two months later they rented a room of 150 square feet a little distance from there and started making two moulds for type casting; it took four months to prepare this mould.
-In January 1902 they started selling type, with ‘Gujarati’ Press their first buyer.
+In January 1902 they started selling type, with ‘Gujarati’ Pess their first buyer.
 Gradually the demand for type began to increase and by the end of 1902 the foundry had six moulds to cast type.
 As GTF grew, they believed that visitors to their foundry would see that they had the finest machines for making type that was comparable to the best foundries in America and Europe.

 This specimen reveals that they were pioneers when it came to adding copper to the combination of metals used in creating metal types.
 Taking inspiration from the American type foundries, they invested a lot of research and labour to discover the best proportions for producing types that enjoyed a longer lifespan than those being made in England and Europe.